Taylor Swift calls off Vienna concerts after terror arrests – DW – 08/07/2024

 Ruf said that the both the suspects had become radicalized online and taken concrete steps looking to prepare attacks.
 The young man, he said, had pledged allegiance to the self-styled "Islamic State" terror group.

-He was arrested in the town of Ternitz early on Wednesday, Ruf said, some 75 kilometers (roughly X miles) southwest of Vienna.
+He was arrested in the town of Ternitz early on Wednesday, Ruf said, some 75 kilometers (roughly 45 miles) southwest of Vienna.

 The second suspect — about whom police gave no further information like their age or sex — was detained in the Austrian capital, also on Wednesday but after the 19-year-old.